Rajashekhar31/Leave-Management-System-NodeJs/README.md

 Then, After you open the CMD, type “npm install” in your command prompt to install the npm dependencies and libraries.

-Lastly, type “nodemon app.js” in your command prompt to run the project.
+Lastly, type “node app.js” or "npm start" in your command prompt to run the project.

 Finally, type “localhost:3000” in your browser, type the following code to access your project dashboard.